libp2p/rust-libp2p/examples/upnp/README.md

 ## Description

 The upnp example showcases how to use the upnp network behaviour to externally open ports on the network gateway.

 ## Usage

 To run the example, follow these steps:

-1. In a first terminal window, run the following command:
+1. In a terminal window, run the following command:

    ```sh
    cargo run